-This paper is part of NMJ's 2018 Cognition and Mental Health Special Issue.
+This interview is part of NMJ's 2018 Cognition and Mental Health Special Issue.
 Download the full issue here.

 Natural Medicine Journal's publisher interviews Deborah Yurgelun-Todd, PhD, and Perry Renshaw, MD, PhD, about the research they are conducting at The University of Utah in the Neuroscience Department.
 They specifically describe research associated with the safety and efficacy of supplemental citicoline, as well as evaluate emerging research in this area.